erroronline1/caro/readme.md

 * Manually set mime type for site-webmanifest as application/manifest+json for IIS servers
 * Set up api/setup.ini, especially the used sql subset and its credentials, packagesize in byte according to sql-configuration
 * Run api/install.php, you will be redirected to the frontpage afterwards - no worries, in case of a rerun nothing will happen.
+* Install as progressive web app (PWA) from the initial browser request

 ### Runtime variables
 Some variables can be edited during runtime.
 This applies for all *values* of language.xx.ini files and some settings in setup.ini